 The Corporation met compliance requirements to receive incentives to upgrade and implement certified electronic health record systems and become meaningful users under the provisions of the American Recovery and Reinvestment Act of 2009.
-The Corporation recognized \$877,583 and \$1,454,460 of meaningful use incentives for fiscal years ended June 30, 2015 and 2014, respectively, and reported this amount as other operating revenue in the accompanying consolidated statements of operations.
+The Corporation recognized \$653,618 and \$877,583 of meaningful use incentives for fiscal years ended June 30, 2016 and 2015, respectively, and reported this amount as other operating revenue in the accompanying statements of operations.
 The meaningful use incentive amounts received are subject to audit and future settlement by CMS.

-Advertising and Marketing Costs
+Advertising and marketing costs

 The Hospital expenses advertising and marketing costs as they are incurred.
-Advertising and marketing expenses were approximately \$1,356,000 and \$1,152,000 for the fiscal years ended June 30, 2015 and 2014, respectively, and are reported as supplies and other expense in the accompanying consolidated statements of operations.
-No advertising or marketing costs have been capitalized in the accompanying consolidated balance sheets.
+Advertising and marketing expenses were approximately \$1,302,000 and \$1,356,000 for the fiscal years ended June 30, 2016 and 2015, respectively, and are reported as supplies and other expense in the accompanying statements of operations.
+No advertising or marketing costs have been capitalized in the accompanying balance sheets.

-Income Taxes
+Income taxes